High temperatures necessitate some changes.

 You should try to work out when the sun is not directly overhead, if possible.
 Go in the morning, late afternoon, or evening.
 Keep a mental note of any shady spots nearby if you need to take a quick breather.
 If you’re overheating, your first priority should be to get out of the sun.
 Oh, and also make sure to wear sunscreen.
 As much as everyone wants a summer tan, you don’t want to end up a peeling husk on your bedroom floor.
 Trust me on that.

-As long as you keep the proper safety precautions in mind, this’ll be a super summer for your ideal workout.
+As long as you keep the proper safety precautions in mind, you can still get your ideal summer workout.